-Fact:
+Fact: Ex

 Extensive quarterly financial reporting requirements starting immediately after listing, monthly or quarterly briefing calls, annual reports, many executives underestimate the demands of the incessant pace of retaining the listing.
-Quarterly or semester briefing calls, annual reports and analyst road shows are just a few of the duties that executives of public companies must participate in, and may impact their ability to tend to their short time frame, including: regulatory paper work and reviews; the sourcing of appropriate underwriters, lawyers, accountants and auditors; pre-IPO analyst presentations and investor conferences; the creation of 'comfort letters' and other legal documents; as well as many other critical steps that we will discuss in more detail in future guides.
+Quarterly or semester briefing calls, annual reports and analyst road shows are just a few of the duties that executives of public companies must participate in, and may impact their ability to tend to their regular responsibilities.